SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

 3. How to create statistics

-   The most straightforward way is to scan the whole relation, then build the statistics, but this is inpractical for AP engines with millions rows, the more common way is to build the statistics for sample data.
+   The most straightforward way is to scan the whole relation, then build the statistics, but this is impractical for AP engines with millions rows, the more common way is to build the statistics for sample data.

    NOTE: the sample must be random.